 2013 Infiniti FX50 Sebastian Vettel Edition

 Much like Renault, Sebastian Vettel was riding the crest of a wave in 2013.
 He was racking up wins on track with consummate ease, thanks to his Red Bull Racing F1 car.
 For 2013, RBR’s title sponsor was Infiniti – somewhat confusing when Renault was the engine supplier.
-Matte white paintwork, an F1-inspired bodykit and a 420hp 5.0-litre V8 made for a tenuous motorsport link when applied to luxury SUV.
-A retail price of more than £100,000 in the UK meant you really had to be a Vettel fan to want one.
+Matte white paintwork, an F1-inspired bodykit and a 420hp 5.0-litre V8 made for a tenuous motorsport link when applied to a luxury SUV.
+A retail price of over £100,000 in the UK meant you really had to be a Vettel fan to want one.

 2015 McLaren P1 Alain Prost Edition